Massachusetts Medicaid Eligibility and Enrollment

 Medicaid is a jointly funded government health care program designed to pay for medical expenses for low- and medium-income people living in Massachusetts.
 Applicants must meet certain eligibility requirements to receive MassHealth, the state’s Medicaid program.
 MassHealth provides medical benefits by paying part or all of your health insurance premiums.
-Medicaid in Massachusetts provides medical coverage and health insurance benefits for more than 1.6 million people who are under the age of 19 and over the age of 65, blind or disabled, based on financial need.
+Medicaid in Massachusetts provides medical coverage and health insurance benefits for around 1.9 million people who are under the age of 19 and over the age of 65, blind or disabled, based on financial need.
 MassHealth also offers different types of health care coverage based on whether you are a parent, pregnant or HIV positive, have breast or cervical cancer, and whether you work for a small employer.

 Who Is Eligible for Medicaid in Massachusetts?

 Residents in Massachusetts are eligible for Medicaid if they meet the state and federal standards for income and asset limits, which are adjusted yearly for the state.
 To qualify for MassHealth, participants must be a U.S. citizen, state resident or legal alien in need of medically necessary health care and meet the low-income standards.